JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 -------------
 MathProgBase supports a standardized and abstracted way to implement common MIP callbacks on the model.
 Currently there is support for adding:

-*    Lazy constraints (only added to model if violated by integer feasible solution)
+*    Lazy constraints (only added to model if violated by integer-feasible solution)
 *    Cut callbacks (only cuts off non-integer feasible solutions)
-*    Heuristic callbacks (proposes heuristically constructed integer feasible solutions at MIP nodes)
+*    Heuristic callbacks (proposes heuristically constructed integer-feasible solutions at MIP nodes)

 A more detailed description of the three types of supported callbacks can be found in the JuMP documentation `here <https://jump.readthedocs.org/en/latest/jump.html#solver-callbacks>`_.